 While cupping has been around in one form or another for over 1,500 years, it is steadily becoming more mainstream in modern medicine.
 There are different, specific techniques and styles, but in general, therapeutic cupping uses suction in order to cause changes in the tissues in your body.

-Based on the size of the cup, the location, how long it’s in place and whether the cup stays in place or gets moved around, our clinicians can use this to method to produce multiple benefits.
-Some of those benefits include increasing blood flow to the area, relaxing tight muscles and improving the appearance and mobility of scars – all of which will help to decrease pain.
+Based on the size of the cup, the location, how long it’s in place, and whether the cup stays in place or gets moved around, our clinicians can use this method to produce multiple benefits.
+Some of those benefits include increasing blood flow to the area, relaxing tight muscles, and improving the appearance and mobility of scars – all of which will help to decrease pain.

 What to expect at a Therapeutic Cupping appointment: